rdavisau/loadassembly-for-pcl/README.md

 and you're good to go.

-##### What about all the other `Load` overloads?
+##### What about all the other `Assembly.Load` overloads?
-It's on the radar but I'll take a PR -- for any path/file-related overloads, I'd expect [PCLStorage](https://github.com/dsplaisted/PCLStorage) to be useful.
+I'll be looking at it but if you're really keen for the functionality feel free to create a PR -- for any path/file-related overloads, I'd expect [PCLStorage](https://github.com/dsplaisted/PCLStorage) to be useful.